Placenta Encapsulation FAQ

 - Taking a piece of raw placenta in the cheek to stop postpartum hemorrhage is different then using placenta medicinally long-term.

 What do I need to know about my placenta tincture?

 In addition to your placenta capsules you will also receive a placenta tincture.
 Your tincture is truly an added bonus!
 Placenta tinctures can be used in addition to and long after your capsules are gone, during times of trauma, transition, or emotional distress.
 Your placenta tincture is made by tincturing a small amount of the placenta in a high grade alcohol (vodka) & will be ready for use when your baby is six weeks old.
 It is recommended to allow the placenta to steep for at least six weeks before use.
 Shaking it periodically will help it steep thoroughly.
 The tincture is very shelf-stable if kept in a cool dark place, such as a cupboard, and will last for many, many years.
-If you are interested in having enough placenta tincture to last the lifetime of mother and child, you can continue to add 80 or 100 proof high grade alcohol (vodka) to the bottle as the tincture is used, never allowing it to get below 1/2 full, though this may eventually reduce the potency if done too many times.
+If you are interested in having enough placenta tincture to last your lifetime you may add 80 or 100 proof high grade alcohol (vodka) to the bottle as the tincture is used, never allowing it to get below 1/2 full, though this may eventually reduce the potency if done too many times.
 Tincture may be taken with small glass of water or juice.
 Personally I take any type of tincture in a small glass of juice and chug it, but my hubby would say I am a bit of a wussy when it comes to taking any sort of herbal concoction (I don't even drink beer lol).
 Dosage is included on the bottle label, but 7-10 drops is the normal recommended amount to take and may be taken a few times a day if needed.

 Can placenta be used externally?